Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Uses a combination of raytracing and multiple hill shading methods to produce 2D and 3D data visualizations and maps.
 Includes water detection and layering functions, programmable color palette generation, several built-in textures for hill shading, 2D and 3D plotting options, a built-in path tracer, 'Wavefront' OBJ file export, and the ability to save 3D visualizations to a 3D printable format.

-visualize — by James Balamuta, a year ago
+visualize — by James Balamuta, 2 years ago

 Graph Probability Distributions with User Supplied Parameters and Statistics